 What to do when you get sick in your first 90 days

-Getting sick in your first 90 days feels higher-stakes than it is.
 You’re new.
-You don’t yet know what the norms are.
+You don’t know the norms yet.
 You worry that taking a day will register as “first-year who can’t hack it.”
 So you half-work through the fever, send a couple of replies that don’t quite make sense, and everyone comes away mildly worried about you.

 The morning-of message